Table of Contents

 - Mend the hole in the colon

-- Remove a stricture or narrowed part of the colon due to the scaring that causes vessel blockage.
+- Remove a stricture or narrowed part of the colon due to the scarring that causes vessel blockage.

 Complications of Ischemic Colitis